We are Farm 2 Facts.

 Chantell Hernandez is an MBA candidate for the University of Wisconsin School of Business, specializing in marketing insights and analytics in the A.C.
 Nielsen Center for Marketing Research.
 Previously, she worked at Hasbro as a retail marketing coordinator for their Latin American emerging markets.
 Currently, she develops marketing and SEO strategies for Farm 2 Facts.

-Arden is an undergraduate student of mathematical economics & computer science, with interests in exploring sociological issues with quantitative and computational methods.
-Previously, they worked on a Kaufman Lab project about accessibility at farmers markets.
-Arden contributes to web development, economic research, and graphic design.
+Arden is a student of mathematical economics & data science, with an interest in using quantitative methods for social good.
+Previously, they worked on a project to improve accessibility at farmers markets.
+Arden contributes to economic research, web design, and graphic design.

 Marketing Research Intern

-Olivia Rossman is a UW-Madison freshman of Nutritional Science and Environmental Science.
+Olivia is a freshman of Nutritional Science & Environmental Science.
 With interests in the environment, nutrition, and food systems, her previous research focused on pollution and food waste.
-She now strives to help communicate the benefits of Farm 2 Facts to kick off her first year of undergraduate research as an intern for the Kaufman Lab..
+She now helps communicate the benefits of Farm 2 Facts to kick off her first year of undergrad research as an intern for the Kaufman Lab.

 Undergraduate Research Scholar - Economics